decoy/blog/source/_posts/2018-06-18-react-redux.md

 <p data-height="300" data-theme-id="4105" data-slug-hash="xzpEqe" data-default-tab="js,result" data-user="decoyahoy" data-embed-version="2" data-pen-title="React+Redux mini spaceship" class="codepen">See the Pen <a href="https://codepen.io/decoyahoy/pen/xzpEqe/">React+Redux mini spaceship</a> by kp (<a href="https://codepen.io/decoyahoy">@decoyahoy</a>) on <a href="https://codepen.io">CodePen</a>.</p>
 <script async src="https://static.codepen.io/assets/embed/ei.js"></script>

+> **Note:** You'll see a "Provider" component in the full example.
+The Provider simply makes the redux store available to any connected "container" component without the developer having to do anything.
+It does this by utilizing some low-level React features that you generally don't need to worry about.

 ### Redux Middleware and async actions

 This covers the basic cases of reacting to UI events, but doesn't help with working with web services and AJAX callbacks.
 In the Angular world, these functions are usually placed into services that are injected into your controllers.
 In general, Redux doesn't provide a solution for this, but what it does provide is a centralized way of passing messages around.